aroberge/friendly-traceback-docs/docs/source/idle_repl.rst

 .. admonition:: Summary

-    Friendly-traceback has a special mode for IDLE.
+    Friendly has a special mode for IDLE.
     It is strongly recommended to use the Friendly console by using the following two instructions when beginning a session::

-        from friendly_traceback.idle import *
+        from friendly.idle import *
         start_console()